alisali0398/Particle_Swarm_Optimization_algorithm/README.md

 ## Consistency:
 To test consistency F test was used (7a-f), however, Mann – Whitney test is also can be used to prove whether two variables have the same variance.

+## Conclusion:
+To compare the performance of GA and PSO a set of statistical tests were made based on the results from 10 independent runs of each algorithm.

+Based on F test there is a significant difference between the variances of the two algorithms, it is clear that PSO is more consistent than GA.

+Based on Student t test for mean comparison with unequal variances, the difference in means is statistically significant.
+So, the PSO outperforms GA in terms of average objective function value.
+Based on Mann – Whitney U test, there is a difference between GA and PSO performance distribution, which shows that PSO performance is much better than GA performance.

+Based on three tests, PSO performance is significantly more stable, and has higher average performance.
+PSO is statistically superior to GA for the given optimization task.